dgatf/msrc/README.md

 ## 4. Flash to Arduino

-Using Arduino IDE copy folder *msrc* and open *msrc.ino*
+Using Arduino IDE copy folder *msrc* and open *msrc.ino*.
+Select the board and flash

-Select the board:

-- ATmega328B: *Arduino Pro or Pro Mini*, processor *ATmega328P (3.3V 8MHz or 5V 16MHz)* and flash
-- ATmega328PB: *Pololu A-Star 328PB*, version and flash
-- ATmega2560: *Arduino Mega or Mega 2560*, processor *ATmega2560* and flash

 ## 5. Configuration